peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### AsEInteger
     public com.upokecenter.numbers.EInteger AsEInteger()
+Converts this object to an arbitrary-precision integer.
+Fractional values are truncated to an integer.

+**Returns:**

+* The closest big integer to this object.

+**Throws:**

+* <code>IllegalStateException</code> - This object's type is not a number type, including if this object is CBORObject.Null.

+* <code>ArithmeticException</code> - This object's value is infinity or
+ not-a-number (NaN).

 ### AsBoolean
     public boolean AsBoolean()
 Returns false if this object is False, Null, or Undefined; otherwise, true.